MikheyevLab/ecology-textbook/book/content/competition.md

 Case 4: both species coexist.
 `</figdef>`

-<+>In summary, the isoclines in competitive systems have four different
-configurations, as in Figure *FigCompetitionOpen*.
+In summary, the isoclines in competitive systems have four different configurations, as in {numref}`Figure %s <fig_16_22>`.
 Cases 1 and 2 can represent competition for a single resource or, equivalently, competition for two different resources that the two species handle identically.
 One of the two is a superior competitor that excludes the other.
 Case 3 is "bistable,"